AdvanceYourIT/SHADOW/README.md

 ---

+## **Version 1.1.3 released!**

+- **Compare uploads match backups.** The Compare with GitHub overlay now uploads JSON exports that mirror **Backup Now** outputs, including scriptVariables and other metadata so GitHub repositories stay perfectly aligned.
+- **Safer JSON reconstruction.** Script metadata is refreshed on demand and raw code is preserved during compare-mode exports, preventing missing variables or truncated content in uploaded files.
+- **Documentation refresh.** Updated release notes to highlight the compare workflow parity and reliability fixes included in 1.1.3.

 ## **Version 1.1.2 released!**

 - **OBVIOUS Template Library integration.** Launch the new OBVIOUS Template Library (Operational Bundles of Valuable IT Operations Utility Scripts) overlay to browse curated manifest-driven packages, cherry-pick templates, and import their scripts plus related custom fields with checksum validation and backup awareness.
 Because finding the template library should be OBVIOUS for everyone.